murthylab/fly-vr/README.md

   --remote_next_2P_channel REMOTE_NEXT_2P_CHANNEL
                         The digital channel to send remote next file signal for 2-photon imaging.
-  --keepalive_video     keep the video process running even if they initially
+  --keepalive_video     Keep the video process running even if they initially
-                        provided playlist contains no video items (such as if you want to later play dynamic video items not declared in the playlist) --keepalive_audio     keep the audio process running even if they initially provided playlist contains no audio items (such as if you want to later play dynamic audio items not declared in the playlist)
+                        provided playlist contains no video items (such as if you want to later play dynamic video items not declared in the playlist).
+  --keepalive_audio     Keep the audio process running even if they initially
+                        provided playlist contains no audio items (such as if you want to later play dynamic audio items not declared in the playlist).
   -l RECORD_FILE, --record_file RECORD_FILE
                         File that stores output recorded on requested input channels.
 Default is file is Ymd_HM_daq.h5 where